 "Not only have certain alcoholic drinks been shown to disrupt normal digestion, but studies have shown that moderate to heavy drinkers actually have fewer healthy bacteria colonies in their digestive systems," says Clair.

-Foods with added sugar
+Juices with added sugar

 "Too much sugar can 'feed' the bad bacteria, which can compete for survival with the good bacteria," says Clair, "and too much sugar can also cause an influx of water and disrupt normal digestion, causing bloating and other unwanted effects."